1.1 By use of this site you agree to be bound by the terms and conditions of this agreement.

-11.13 If at any time you would like to discuss with us how our service to you could be improved, you are dissatisfied with the service you are receiving or you have questions or complaints about any of our services or products then please let us know by contacting our Head Office and speaking to Nicola Hurley.
+11.13 If at any time you would like to discuss with us how our service to you could be improved, you are dissatisfied with the service you are receiving or you have questions or complaints about any of our services or products then please let us know by contacting our Head Office and speaking to David Norris.

 11.14 We undertake to look carefully and promptly into any complaint and do all we can to explain the position to you.
 If we do not answer your complaint to your satisfaction, you may of course take up the matter with the Institute of Chartered Accountants in England and Wales.

 11.15 In order for us to provide you with a high quality service on an ongoing basis it is essential that you: provide us with relevant records and information when requested; reply to correspondence in a timely manner; and otherwise follow the terms of the agreement between us set out in this Standard Terms of Business and other Terms and Conditions, and associated engagement letter or contract.
 We therefore reserve the right to cancel the engagement between us with immediate effect in the event of:

 - Your insolvency, bankruptcy or other arrangement being reached with creditors;

 - Your failure to pay our fees by the due dates;

 - You being in breach of your obligations, where this is not corrected within 30 days of being asked to do so.

 - In addition, the engagement between us may be terminated for any reason in accordance with the terms of the appropriate contract or engagement letter.